vitormattos/magento/README.md

 # Mundipagg/Magento Integration module

-This is the official Opencart module for Mundipagg integration
+This is the official Magento module for new Mundipagg API integration

 # Documentation
 Refer to [module documentation](https://github.com/mundipagg/magento/wiki)